Copycat Chipotle Steak (aka Tri-Tip Roast) is a must-try if you love flavorful Mexican-inspired food from one of your local Chipotle Mexican Grills!

 - Want a different marinade?
 Try using my homemade Balsamic Peppercorn Tri Tip Marinade!

-- MARINATE: Add steak and marinade to gallon size plastic bag, then massage bag with your hands to fully coat steak with marinade.
+Step 3: Place steak and marinade into a gallon size plastic bag, then massage bag with your hands to fully coat steak with marinade.
 Refrigerate for 1 hour to 24 hours.

-- REST: Remove steak from grill and let rest for 5 minutes.
-Slice tri tip against the grain.
-Chop into pieces and serve with tacos, rice bowls, salads, etc.
+Step 5: Remove from grill and let steak rest for 5 minutes.
+On a cutting board, slice tri tip against the grain.

 - This recipe makes quite a bit of marinade, enabling you to easily marinate about 5 pounds of steak!
 If you feel like you may have some marinade going to waste then you could easily marinade some other meat dish at the same time i.e. some Chipotle-inspired chicken.